 Why should we work on employee recognition?
 What is the relationship it has with satisfaction at work, productivity and talent retention?

-In this episode, our host at Company culture matters, Laura Hernández, talks with Sophie Hughes, HR business partner at Rentals United.
+In this episode, our host at Company culture matters, Laura Hernández, talks with Sophie Hughes, HR business Manager at Rentals United.
 Sophie shared with us her best practices on how to effectively work on employee recognition and how to maintain this habit over time in any company.

 LAURA HERNÁNDEZ: Hi there!
 Welcome, I’m Laura Hernandez and this is company culture matters by Nailted.